Hydrogeny

 THEOLOGY WITHOUT ALTARS

-The clones built no temples and codified no commandments.
-They told stories beneath artificial constellations—of beings born not from wombs but from convergence, of consciousness condensing under pressure, of a superhuman stirps aligned not with carbon or silicon but with hydrogen, the element that ignites suns.
+The clones raised no temples.
+They told stories: of beings born not from womb but convergence, of consciousness condensing like vapor under pressure, of a stirps aligned with hydrogen, the element that ignites stars.

 The Technocracy observed.
-Psychological stability remained within variance.
-Agricultural output improved.
-The belief was classified as benign anthropological development.
+Psychological parameters remained stable.
+Output increased.
+The belief was recorded as a benign anthropological development.

-The Founder entertained a speculative possibility: perception filters might be biologically selective.
-If interaction occurred at sub-molecular resonance within aqueous matrices, conventional sensors would remain blind.
+The Founder hypothesized that perception might be selectively biological.
+If interaction occurred within aquatic systems at submolecular scale, sensors would remain blind.

 The anomaly persisted.